 When you hear Instagram, what do you think about?
 Selfies?
 Filters?
 Celebrities?
 Spammy posts?
-Well everyone’s favorite photo centric social network has all of those, but it’s also a great, and frankly at this point required, marketing tool.
-While you may be doing great on your personal Instagram, make sure to take a marketing specific approach when using Instagram to grow your businesses following, promote a new product, access a new audience, and even make sales.
-Instagram has it’s own set of rules, features, and best practices that make marketing successfully on it different from Facebook and Google Adwords
+Well everyone’s favorite photo-centric social network has all of those, but it’s also a great - and at this point required - marketing tool.
+While you may be doing great on your personal Instagram, make sure to take a marketing-specific approach when using Instagram to grow your business's following, promote a new product, access a new audience, and even make sales.
+Moreover, recent research shows that nearly two thirds of users say they find out about new products or services via Instagram, and 75% continue to take action; clicking on bio links, making a purchase and sharing posts.

+Instagram has it’s own set of rules, features and best practices that make it different from Facebook and Google Ads.
 We’ve broken down a few Instagram buzzwords and how you can use them to your advantage when marketing on the ever-evolving platform.

 Unlike nearly every other social network, Instagram was not created to support linking to a specific site in captions or comments.
 While this is nice and avoids a lot of the spammy feeling present on other networks, it is a continued challenge for marketers.
 Some users have tried to “hack” this by manually typing in a URL in the “location” field on the top of an Instagram post, but even this does not work or hyperlink to a URL.

 The only place a working link can be used on Instagram is in the bio section of an account.
 This displays on the top of a profile page.
 Those using Instagram for marketing purposes have gotten creative by prompting users to visit their bio by placing copy such as “link to purchase in bio” on their posts.

 Not being able to drive traffic to a specific site from your Instagram posts can make it difficult to get viewers to a specific part of your website.
 Rather than staying frustrated about this, use this as motivation to make your homepage as easy to navigate as possible and get creative with your bio links, captions, and use of comment engagement to clarify.
-Partnerships & Sponsored Posts

 This has carved out an entirely new source of revenue for social influencers, and has brought previously unknown companies and products to the forefront of the entire world’s feed.
 How well does it work?
 Well that depends on the partnership, the budget, and the strategy, but it continues to be one of the primary ways marketers gain the exposure, engagement, and results they are looking for through something as simple as one Instagram post.